NativeScript/docs-v7/tutorial/ng-chapter-2.md

 export class AppComponent {}
 ```

-This file contains an Angular 2 component, which is the primary building block of Angular 2 applications, including NativeScript apps.
+This file contains an Angular component, which is the primary building block of Angular applications, including NativeScript apps.
 Let’s break down what’s going on in this file.

-First, you again use TypeScript’s `import` command to bring in externally defined functionality—in this case, the `Component` class from Angular 2 itself.
-In Angular 2 a component manages a view, or a piece of the user interface that the user sees.
+First, you again use TypeScript’s `import` command to bring in externally defined functionality—in this case, the `Component` class from Angular itself.
+In Angular a component manages a view, or a piece of the user interface that the user sees.
 A component can be used to define an individual UI element, or an entire page, and eventually you’ll add a bunch of logic to these components and use them to build an entire app.
 But for now this component is simple for the purpose of demonstration.

 > **NOTE**: Why [TypeScript](http://www.typescriptlang.org/)?
-It’s strongly recommended that you use TypeScript in your Angular 2 NativeScript app, as it’s a first class citizen in both NativeScript and Angular 2.
-In fact, both NativeScript and Angular 2 were built with TypeScript.
+It’s strongly recommended that you use TypeScript in your Angular NativeScript app, as it’s a first class citizen in both NativeScript and Angular.
+In fact, both NativeScript and Angular were built with TypeScript.
 The NativeScript CLI makes compiling your TypeScript files seamless, as each time you livesync, run or build the app, the files are recompiled from TypeScript to JavaScript.
 In some IDEs, such as Visual Studio Code, you might choose to [hide your project’s compiled JavaScript files](https://code.visualstudio.com/Docs/languages/typescript#_hiding-derived-javascript-files) so you can focus on the TypeScript code.

 Notice the interesting way that the `Component` class is used—with the syntax `@Component`.
 This is a [TypeScript decorator](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md), which allows you to annotate a TypeScript class or method with additional information.
 For now, you can think of it as a way of adding some metadata configuration to the currently empty `AppComponent` class.
 Specifically, the `@Component` decorator’s `template` property tells NativeScript how to render this component on the screen.
 In fact, the `<Label text="hello NativeScript"></Label>` syntax is why you saw “hello NativeScript” when you ran this app earlier.

 However, this syntax may look a bit odd if you come from a web development background.
 On the web, the `<label>` HTML element doesn’t have a `text` attribute, so why do we see it here?
 Let’s dive into this by looking at how NativeScript UI elements work.

 > **NOTE**: Curious about the `@Component` decorator’s `selector` property?
 The property defines how a component can be used within another component’s template.
 For instance a component that defines its `selector` with `selector: "foo-bar"` can be used by another component as `template: "<foo-bar></foo-bar>"`.
-NativeScript is smart enough to use your first Angular 2 component automatically; therefore, the `selector` property of this first component is irrelevant.
+NativeScript is smart enough to use your first Angular component automatically; therefore, the `selector` property of this first component is irrelevant.

-## 2.3: Adding UI elements
+## 2.4: Adding UI elements

-The primary difference between building an Angular 2 app for the web and an Angular 2 app with NativeScript is in the UI elements that you use.
+The primary difference between building an Angular app for the web and an Angular app with NativeScript is in the UI elements that you use.
 NativeScript apps do not use a browser and do not have a DOM; therefore, elements like `<div>` and `<span>` simply do not work.

 No worries though, as NativeScript provides an [extensive suite of UI elements](http://docs.nativescript.org/ui/ui-views), each of which are implemented with native iOS and Android controls.
 For instance, the [`<Label>` control](http://docs.nativescript.org/ui/ui-views#label) our previous example used is actually rendered as a [`UILabel`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UILabel_Class/) on iOS and an [`android.widget.TextView`](http://developer.android.com/reference/android/widget/TextView.html) on Android.
 The great thing about using NativeScript though, is that these native details are transparent to use as a developer.
 You type `<Label>` and let NativeScript handle the rendering details.